PaulKinlan/paul.kinlan.me/content/2106-12-28-whither-flash.markdown

   focus on the mobile platforms?
 * You're used to Flash and you can still deploy to mobile native via Air and desktop too, so you do that.
-* You're a Flash developer and you are annoyed
 * You're a Flash developer or site owner and you don't do anything.
 You might consider moving to another platform that can host
+* You're taking the plunge and moving to the web

+The first three issues are what we as an industry should fear!
+Sites and Experiences moving off the web into a closed platform.
+The latter point: "stay on the web" will require hard work.

 It has taken 10 years to get even some of the smaller abilities of the Flash platform into the web platform and the platform is [still lumpy](/the-lumpy-web/) and not every browser supports the features that developers need.
-It is also incredibly clear that there are no simple migration tools and there is not clear documentation and guidance about what developers should actually do.
+It is also incredibly clear what to do: there are no simple migration tools and there is no clear documentation and guidance about what developers should actually do to make the process as painless as possible.

+I am really concerned that at this inflection point the choice will be to take content off the web and put it in a silo.
 As a web industry we really need to not mess up this transition and support developers in this migration.

-I am really concerned that at this inflection point the choice will be to take content off the web and put it in a silo.
+Looking at what we can do, here are some thoughts and I would appreciate any other recommendations:

-* Create clear instruction about what is possible on the web today
+* Articulate a clear vision about what is possible on the web today, there is still a lot of FUD about what the web can and can't do especially when it comes to usage numbers for older browsers.
-* Provide great guidance about what to do
+* Provide great guidance about how to best build for this vision (for all web developers)
-* Provide documentation about how to migrate from Flash to the web
+* Provide clear and strongly opinionated documentation and guidance on how to migrate from Flash to the web covering as many scenarios as possible.
-* Create strongly opinionated guidance about the best practice

-As a developer relations team for Chrome at Google, I'd like to make sure that we we have all the guidance needed to support developers in this transition.
+As a developer relations team for Chrome at Google, I'd like to make sure that we we have as much of the guidance needed to support developers in this transition especially from the angle of the media stack.

+I don't think we can create it, but I would love to see clear guidance for games developers on how to stay on the web.